What are the goals of the G-United program?

 How are volunteers recruited?

 Volunteer recruitment involves reaching out to the target group of Kenyan university graduates aged 21-30 years interested in volunteering.
 Interested applicants complete an online form.
-Applications are screened to ensure they meet our basic criteria and an online aptitude test is administered.
+Applications are screened to ensure they meet our basic criteria.
 This is followed by an interactive in-person session for shortlisted candidates.
 The selection panel includes officers drawn from the Ministry of Education (at national and county level).

 All through the selection process, G-United is committed to ensuring that the right volunteers are admitted to the programme through a credible process.
 The selection process seeks to reflect gender and regional diversity in the successful list of volunteers.